tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 [`ValidatorUpdate`](./abci%2B%2B_methods_002_draft.md#validatorupdate) is returned.

 The `InitChain` method can return a list of validators.
-If the list is empty, Tendermint will use the validators loaded in the genesis file.
+If the list is empty, Tendermint will use the validators loaded from the genesis file.
 If the list returned by `InitChain` is not empty, Tendermint will use its contents as the validator set.
 This way the application can set the initial validator set for the